grpc/proposal/A66-otel-stats.md

         self, target: str
     ) -> bool:
         """
-        If set, this will be called per channel to decide whether to record the target attribute on client or to replace it with "other".
+        If overridden, this will be called per channel to decide whether to record the target attribute on client or to replace it with "other".
         This helps reduce the cardinality on metrics in cases where many channels are created with different targets in the same binary (which might happen